oxsecurity/megalinter/docs/descriptors/env_dotenv_linter.md

 <!-- /* cSpell:disable */ -->
 ### How the linting is performed

-- dotenv-linter is called one time by identified file
+- dotenv-linter is called one time by identified file (`file` CLI lint mode)

 ### Example calls